ARPANET: Initial four hosts

 The first successful host-to-host connection on the ARPANET was made between Stanford Research Institute (SRI) and UCLA, by SRI programmer Bill Duvall and UCLA student programmer Charley Kline, at 10:30 pm PST on 29 October 1969 (6:30 UTC on 30 October 1969).
 Kline connected from UCLA's SDS Sigma 7 Host computer (in Boelter Hall room 3420) to the Stanford Research Institute's SDS 940 Host computer.
 Kline typed the command "login," but initially the SDS 940 crashed after he typed two characters.
 About an hour later, after Duvall adjusted parameters on the machine, Kline tried again and successfully logged in.
 Hence, the first two characters successfully transmitted over the ARPANET were "lo".
 The first permanent ARPANET link was established on 21 November 1969, between the IMP at UCLA and the IMP at the Stanford Research Institute.
 By 5 December 1969, the initial four-node network was established.

-Elizabeth Feinler created the first Resource Handbook for ARPANET in 1969 which led to the development of the ARPANET directory.
+Elizabeth Feinler created the first Resource Handbook for ARPANET in 1969, which led to the development of the ARPANET directory.
 The directory, built by Feinler and a team made it possible to navigate the ARPANET.

 Network performance

 In 1968, Roberts contracted with Kleinrock to measure the performance of the network and find areas for improvement.
 Building on his earlier work on queueing theory and optimization of message delay in communication networks, Kleinrock specified mathematical models of the performance of packet-switched networks, which underpinned the development of the ARPANET as it expanded rapidly in the early 1970s.
-Analytic methods had limitations, and computer simulation studies where also employed by ARPA, and at the NPL in the United Kingdom.
+Analytic methods had limitations, and computer simulation studies were also employed by ARPA, and at the NPL in the United Kingdom.